- Specialty Pleural Mesothelioma

-Dr. Landreneau is a strong advocate for minimally invasive procedures, including video-assisted thoracic surgery, which enables faster healing times with fewer side effects.
-He also employs radiosurgery in his treatment of patients, utilizing groundbreaking techniques like photodynamic therapy and the CyberKnife system.
-These surgical techniques attack cancer cells using focused energy beams, eliminating the need to open a patient’s body.
+- Dr. Landreneau is a strong advocate for minimally invasive procedures, including video-assisted thoracic surgery, which enables faster healing times with fewer side effects.

-Dr. Landreneau has made significant contributions to the academic medical community, writing over 350 clinical journal articles.
-These articles often focus on lung cancer and minimally invasive techniques but cover a breadth of cardiothoracic topics.
-Dr. Landreneau was one of the first surgeons to practice and publish best practices for video-assisted thoracic surgery (VATS), and he completed innovative lung cancer research alongside the late mesothelioma expert, Dr. David Sugarbaker.
+He was one of the first surgeons to perform and publish best practices for video-assisted thoracic surgery (VATS).
+Dr. Landreneau also completed his lung cancer research alongside the late mesothelioma expert Dr. David Sugarbaker.

 Dr. Landreneau’s Career Highlights

-- First surgeon in the world to complete a minimally invasive lung resection
+- Being the first surgeon in the world to complete a minimally invasive lung resection

-- Published 350+ clinical articles in medical journals
+- Publishing 350+ clinical articles in medical journals

 Dr. Landreneau’s Background

-Dr. Landreneau is recognized for his talent is treating advanced thoracic diseases, including mesothelioma, but he worked relentlessly for his accomplishments.
+Dr. Landreneau is recognized for treating advanced thoracic diseases, including pleural mesothelioma.

-Dr. Landreneau grew up in South Louisiana and began his medical training at Louisiana State University’s School of Medicine in New Orleans, graduating in 1978.
-After receiving his MD, Dr. Landreau completed a residency in general surgery at the University of Texas-Southwest Medical Center, followed by a thoracic surgery residency at the University of Michigan Ann Arbor.
+Dr. Landreneau attended medical school at Louisiana State University School of Medicine, graduating in 1978.
+After receiving his medical degree, he completed a residency in general surgery at the University of Texas Southwest Medical Center, followed by a thoracic surgery residency at the University of Michigan.

-In 1989, Dr. Landreneau joined the team at University of Pittsburgh Medical Center, the top-ranked hospital in the city, where he became Director of their Lung Cancer Program.
+In 1989, Dr. Landreneau joined the team at the University of Pittsburgh Medical Center, (UPMC), the top-ranked hospital in the city, where he became director of the center’s Lung Cancer Program.

-It was here that he performed the first lung resection using minimally invasive surgical techniques and helped refined optimal strategies for video-assisted thoracic surgery.
-During his two decades at UPMC, Dr. Landreneau worked along many of the world’s top surgical oncologists and mesothelioma experts, including the late Dr. David Sugarbaker.
+Here he performed the first lung resection procedure through minimally invasive surgical techniques and optimal strategies for video-assisted thoracic surgery.
+During his two decades at UPMC, Dr. Landreneau worked alongside many of the world’s top surgical oncologists and mesothelioma experts, including the late Dr. David Sugarbaker.

-In 2013, Dr. Landreneau then became Medical Director of the Ochsner Health System Cancer Institute, located in New Orleans.
-However, it was only a year before Dr. Landreneau returned to Pittsburgh to head the Allegheny Health Network’s thoracic surgery division.
+In 2013, Dr. Landreneau was named medical director of the Ochsner Health System Cancer Institute in New Orleans.
+The following year, he turned to Pittsburgh to head the Allegheny Health Network’s thoracic surgery division.

-Dr. Landreneau worked at Allegheny for a little over a year, before founding his private practice, Landreneau Thoracic Surgical Associates, in 2016.
-This practice has three primary locations in Pennsylvania, Dubois, Kittanning, and New Castle, and is affiliated with DuBois Regional Medical Center, Jameson Memorial Hospital, and Armstrong County Memorial Hospital, respectively.
+Dr. Landreneau worked at Allegheny for a little over a year before launching his private practice, Landreneau Thoracic Surgical Associates, in 2016.

 Dr. Landreneau’s Career Accomplishments

-Dr. Landreneau is a talented surgeon who has saved the lives of many people with complex thoracic diseases.
+Through his surgical skills, Dr. Landreneau has saved the lives of many people with complex thoracic diseases.